14. Temperance

 – What’s the cost of not regulating these inner swings?Blend your contradictions

-– Where do two parts of you want different things... and could both be valid?
+– Where do two parts of you want different things... and what would the validity of both look like?

 – What might it look like to make room for paradox rather than pick a side?

-– Are you confusing conflict with inconsistency?Practice paced clarity
+– Where are you confusing conflict with inconsistency?Practice paced clarity

 – Can you move slower without assuming you’re falling behind?

-– What would it look like to process rather than perform?
+– What would it look like to process before action?

 – Where are you forcing resolution when the insight needs to simmer?Ground the vision